dlemstra/Magick.NET/Readme.md

 ## Development build

-Every commit to Magick.NET is automatically build and tested with the help of [AppVeyor](http://www.appveyor.com).
+Every commit to Magick.NET is automatically build and tested with the help of [GitHub Actions](https://github.com/features/actions).
 This build also includes the creation of a NuGet package.
-These packages can be downloaded from the following NuGet feed: [https://ci.appveyor.com/nuget/Magick.NET](https://ci.appveyor.com/nuget/Magick.NET).
+These packages can be downloaded here: [https://github.com/dlemstra/Magick.NET/actions](https://github.com/dlemstra/Magick.NET/actions).
 It is not recommended to use this build in a production environment.

 ## Versioning